HeyGen Privacy Policy

 6. What Happens If Our Business Changes Hands?

 We may, from time to time, expand or reduce our business, and this may involve the sale and/or the transfer of control of all or part of our business, which could take various forms, such as an asset sale, merger, bankruptcy or other business transaction.
 Personal information provided by users will, where it is relevant to any part of our business so transferred, be transferred along with that part, and the new owner or newly controlled party will, under the terms of this Privacy Policy, be permitted to use the information for the purposes for which it was originally collected by us.
-We may also disclose personal information to third parties assisting with such a business transaction, such as legal advisors involved in the diligence processor.
+We may also disclose personal information to third parties assisting with such a business transaction, such as legal advisors involved in the due diligence process.

 7. Cookies and Other Tracking Technologies